Cory Hecht Explores Human Body Movements

 “The main goal of my research was to use a mathematical lens to better understand how our brain and nervous system function with respect to movement and movement patterns,” explains Cory Hecht, a 2017 graduate with majors in math and BOS (Business, Organizations & Society).

-Recently, he began a four-month internship at IFAST (Indianapolis Fitness & Sports Training) and is preparing to attend a Doctor of Physical Therapy program in Fall 2018.
+Recently, he began a four-month internship at IFAST (Indianapolis Fitness & Sports Training) and entered a Doctor of Physical Therapy program in Fall 2018.